-The following graphs display measured Leq noise levels exceeding 60 dBA, and are inclusive of all road traffic noise along Cudgen Road and weather affected data.Only the correlation between noise and vibration is used for conservative assessment purpsoes to establish the potential impact from road works near the loggers' position.
+The following graphs display measured L{eq} noise levels exceeding 60 dBA, and are inclusive of all road traffic noise along Cudgen Road and weather affected data.
+Only the correlation between noise and vibration is used for conservative assessment purpsoes to establish the potential impact from road works near the loggers' position.

 Figure 1 shows correlation with work activities where vibration levels are increased at Location L.005.
+Correlative impacts are noted on 12, 15, and 21 December.